 - The tropical wet evergreen and semi-evergreen forests of Western Ghats (Tamil Nadu, Kerala, and Karnataka) have the maximum tree and shrub biodiversity followed by the forests of North-east India.

 - Karnataka has the highest tree species richness followed by Tamil Nadu and Andhra Pradesh.

-- The forest cover assessment is done with the help of LISS III sensor of ISRO’s Resourcesat-2 satellite.
+- The forest cover assessment is done with the help of the LISS III sensor of ISRO’s Resourcesat-2 satellite.